inductiva/sph-demos/DATASET.md

 We assume the following ranges for the parameters we want to vary:
 - position: each coordinate varies over $[0., 0.5]$;
-- dimensions: this depends on the position and each coordinate varies over $[0.05, `distance_to_wall`]$;
+- dimensions: this depends on the position and varies in the range $[0.05, `distance_to_wall`]$;
 - velocity: each coordinate varies over $[-1., 1.]$;
 - viscosity: varies over $[1e-6, 1e1]$.

 Randomly varying over these parameters and submitting the simulations will be troublesome, therefore we will launch now the 10 machines that we use to generate the dataset.
 We will use the `inductiva` package to launch the machines.

 ```python
 dataset_machines = inductiva.resources.MachineGroup(machine_type="c2-standard-4",